 Make a list.

 Yes, it’s that simple.
-Take out a sheet of paper and write down every advantage you can think of as to why as to why someone should do business with you.
+Take out a sheet of paper and write down every advantage you can think of as to why someone should do business with you.
 Get a big list.
 Don’t worry about whether your competitors can offer the same advantages at this time.
 Just get some points down on paper.
 Think in terms of how your small business might fit in the following categories:

 1. The name of your small business.